 You will need to decide on the itinerary and what time of the year, before you make a decision if renting a car in Iceland, and if a 4WD is necessary.
 If you are driving this Iceland Ring Road 10-Day Itinerary you can hire a 2WD.

-The driving on the Ring Road is easy, but beware of the strong winds as normally insurance doesn't cover damage.
+The driving in Iceland is easy but beware of the strong winds as normal insurance doesn’t cover the damage.
 Keep an eye out for animals on the road, and make sure your car has all the basic tools to change a tire, as you will be driving in some remotes areas and you may need it.

 Download my map itinerary, which has all the destinations I visited in detail, and request a quote here or compare the best prices below: